njokigracewanjeri-arch/My-First-project/README.md

-Hey There i'm Grace
+Hey There I'm Grace
 This is My First Project
-I'm a programming Student at Wecan academy
+I'm a Programming Student at Wecan Academy
-I'm currently learning HTML, Git and Git
+I'm Currently learning HTML, Git and Git